Akin1998/Dissertation/README.md

 # Dissertation
 Code and dataset used in my dissertation

-Please download the zip files and extract them, read me file present inside the zip files will help you run it
+for the webapp Please download the zip files and extract them, read me file present inside the zip files will help you run it.

+Link to Demo Dataset:

+Link to the dataset used: